Ducati Logo

 Ducati Logo 1949-1967

-In 1949 the company began mass production of motorcycles (the first Cucciolo was created in 1946).
-At this point, she needed a new symbol to put on the fuel tanks.
-The circle with “SSR” seemed too small to the executives, so they decided to focus on the brand name.
-The word “DUCATI” was written in white sans serif capital letters, each with a triple outline of black, white, and gray lines.
+In 1949, the company started mass production of motorcycles (the first Cucciolo was created in 1946).
+At this point, it needed a new symbol for the fuel tanks.
+The circle with the inscription “SSR” seemed too small to the executives, and they decided to emphasize the brand name.
+The word “DUCATI” was written in white serif capitals, each letter triple-lettered in black, white, and gray.

 1958 – 1959